Menu

 Short Term Effects of Cannabis

-Along with the high – like feeling, you can feel cannabis effect within thirty to sixty minutes after smoking the weed as THC gets absorbed into the blood via lungs (causing the heart to beat rapidly) and the effect can last as long as weeks.
+Along with the high — like feeling, you can feel cannabis effect within thirty to sixty minutes after smoking the weed as THC gets absorbed into the blood via lungs (causing the heart to beat rapidly) and the effect can last as long as weeks.
 After the euphoria subsides, cannabis user will tend to feel sleepy, fear, panic, and depressed for no reason.
+For a more comprehensive look at how cannabis affects your body over time, read our article on How Long Does Cannabis Stay in Your System?
+A Complete Guide.

 Additionally, short-term effects of cannabis can also include impaired coordination and reaction times, which can make everyday activities such as driving or operating heavy machinery dangerous.
 It can also cause red and bloodshot eyes, dry mouth and throat, increased appetite (commonly known as “the munchies”), and a decreased ability to focus or concentrate.